 We kicked off the lunch discussion by asking one important question to the room of 50+ people:

 Who feels they have a solid career strategy and plan?

 Nobody raised their hand.

 I thought well this should be a captive audience!
 Starting a new year is a great time to think big and challenge the status quo.
-As I led the participants through the framework I thought about how many people I often meet that are in a state of inertia:
+As I led the participants through the framework I thought about how many people I often meet who are in a state of inertia:

 Resistance of any physical object to any change in its state of motion, including changes to its speed and direction (Wikipedia).

 Most of us go back to work and get into the daily machine often not thinking about what changes we could make in the new year to improve our lives and careers.
 That can take reflection and hard thinking so it is put off for some distant day.
 That day eventually comes but it may come at a cost or crisis situation.
-As I closed I encouraged attendees to explore their well-being and the environment as a first step to refining their career plan.
+As I closed I encouraged attendees to explore their well-being and the environment as a first step to refining their career plans.

 Following the presentation, I had a conversation with one person that reinforced inertia’s powerful force.
 This colleague had done a great job thinking about how a number of personal interests could be weaved together for a future job.
 The problem is she had not taken action to explore those great ideas.